Llanrumney High School: Facilities reorganisation

 On 20 March 2009 Cardiff Council published a legal statutory notice announcing their intention to close Llanrumney High School by 2012 as part of Cardiff County Council's plans to reduce surplus places in schools across the city.
-Pupils were be merged with those from Rumney High School (which was also to close) and would be housed at a new English medium secondary school built on the Rumney Recreation Ground.
+Pupils were to be merged with those from Rumney High School (which was also to close) and would be housed at a new English medium secondary school built on the Rumney Recreation Ground.
 The Eastern Leisure Centre sat in the middle of parkland at the Rumney Recreation Ground.
 Opened in 1982 by the former Labour Prime Minister and constituency MP James Callaghan, the leisure centre formed part of Cardiff Council's plans.
 The centre was set to be refurbished and form part of a joint educational and leisure complex on the Rumney Recreation Ground.

 Reasons cited included that both of the schools were old and were falling into a state of disrepair.
 The intention was to build a new high school on the Rumney Recreation Ground with some of the playing fields at the existing Llanrumney High School site being retained whilst the rest of the site along with Rumney High School would be sold off.
 The proposed new school would form a partnership with Cardiff High School and Willows High School, with pupils entering further education at Coleg Glan Hafren, or elsewhere in the city where appropriate.

 Reception

 The plans led to the formation by residents from the communities of Llanrumney, Rumney, St Mellons and Trowbridge, Cardiff of the Rumney Recreation and Eastern Leisure Centre Action Group (RREEL).
 The RREEL Action Group was a non-political organisation that sought to preserve the Rumney Recreation Ground from the proposed development.
 RREEL presented Cardiff Council with an 8,000 signed petition and 3,500 letters of objection.
-In February 2009 under provisions set out in the 1972 Local Government Act RREEL organised a local community poll for the residents of Llanrumney and Rumney.
+In February 2009 under provisions set out in the Local Government Act 1972 RREEL organised a local community poll for the residents of Llanrumney and Rumney.

 During the run up to the community poll a public meeting was held at the Royal British Legion in Llanrumney on 3 February 2009.
 Cardiff Council Leader, Liberal Democrat Councillor, Rodney Berman attended along with the Deputy Council Leader, Plaid Cymru Councillor, Neil McEvoy.
 They were accompanied by the Chief School's Officer and other senior council figures.
 Council leaders sought to explain the rationale behind the plans.

 In the week prior to the community poll the Cardiff Conference of Secondary Heads sent Council Leader Rodney Berman a letter, dated 10 February 2009, expressing their support for the council's plans.
 Whilst the three Llanrumney Labour Councillors Morgan, Parry and Joyce called on the people of Llanrumney to vote no.